unomaas/primx-contract/README.md

   - Original Duration: 2 Week Sprint
     - This app was created as a solution to PrīmX's estimate and order placement process.
 This project was started via a team of five developers working remotely over a two week period, as students of Prime Digital Academy.
 The team was comprised of: Ryan Maas, Brandon Wharton, Jerry Xiong, Chris Klemz, and Alex Kim.
   - Further Development: 2 Week Sprint
-    - However, PrīmX liked our solution so much that they've hired us back on as freelance contract developers to further build out their ordering platform solution, via ad hoc requests for flat-rate billing.
+    - However, PrīmX liked our solution so much that they've hired us back on as freelance contract developers to further build out their ordering platform, via ad hoc requests for flat-rate billing.
 We've now added on another 2 Week Sprint workload to make this application more robust, scalable, and user-friendly.
 The team was comprised of: Ryan Maas, Brandon Wharton, Jerry Xiong, Chris Klemz.